KxSystems/kafka/README.md

 **Mess Up for Successful Install:** 🤷🤷🤷

-Somehow `librdkafka.lib` is required even when `edkafka.lib` was successfully found by CMake though name `librdkafka.lib` does not exist in the generated project file...
+Somehow `librdkafka.lib` is required even when `rdkafka.lib` was successfully found by CMake though name `librdkafka.lib` does not exist in the generated project file...
 We need to rename the `rdkafka.lib` to `librdkafka.lib`.

 ```bat